opencryptoorg/opencryptoorg.github.io/joining.md

     content: >
             The COPA Membership Agreement is entered into by COPA members to address the threat of patents being used to stifle innovation and growth in cryptocurrency.
-Joining COPA means you are protected from patent suits initiated by other COPA members, and you are part of a defensive community that works together to conquer common challenges so we can make excellent technology and products.
+Joining COPA means you are protected from patent suits initiated by other COPA members, and you are part of a defensive community that works together to conquer common challenges.
             <br>
             <br>Patent Pledge<br><br>
             Members agree to never assert their foundational crypto patents offensively against anyone, except under the following limited